Elena' s AI Blog

 For restoring files, Git also provides the git restore command, which offers more granular control over which parts of your project to restore.
 You can read about git restore in my post Restoring deleted files in Git.

-OK, here’s how to overwrite only the “/scripts” directory from the ‘publish’ branch to the ‘master’ branch in Git:
+Here is how to overwrite only the /scripts directory from the dev branch onto the master branch in Git:

 1. Checkout the Master Branch: